 1) Introduction to the Costa Rican Medical System (UWEC's IDIS 155, GE V, FC, 3 credits) is taught in English.

-Note: students may not receive credit for both 320 and 420.
+Note: students may not receive credit for both SPAN 320 and SPAN 420.

 In addition to the three credits of Foreign Culture attached to the IDIS 155 class, six credits of Foreign Culture requirement can be waived upon successful program completion.
 Please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)